 Many folks also choose to affirm their gender identity through medical means, such as the use of hormones or surgery.
-Many folks wish to only socially transition but not medically transition.
+Others wish to only socially transition but not medically transition.
 Both types of gender identity and expression affirmation are valid.
 Social transition is your own journey and something you can initiate without a provider.

 Below are a list of some ways you can alter your gender expression to affirm your identity.